 In the event you need to delete a version of a file, here are the options you have available.

-Deleting a Local Version
+Trashing a Local Version

-Deleting a Cloud Version
+Trashing a Cloud Version

 Using the desktop app: Same as local in action, but you need to perform a push after.
 The deletion action is initially carried out locally and only applied to the cloud after you push.